isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 ---

 ### Food waste is one of the biggest waste streams in Singapore and the amount of food waste generated has grown by around 30% over the last 10 years.
-763 million kg of food waste was generated in 2018 – that’s the weight of more than 54,000 double decker buses.
+In 2019, Singapore generated around 744 million kg of food waste.
+That is equivalent to 2 bowls of rice per person per day, or around 51,000 double decker buses.

 -------------------